root-project/web/manual/histograms/index.md

    caption="Set Parameters of... dialog window."
 %}

-- Set the parameters of the fit function.
+- Set the parameters for the fit function.

 - In the `General` tab, select the general options for fitting.<br>
 This includes the method that will be used, as well as what fit options will be used with it and the draw options.
 You can also constrain the range of the function used for the fitting.